Draichi/fastf1-predictions/README.md

 Currently, the project includes:

 - **notebooks/**: A directory containing Jupyter notebooks.
   - **[sector-3-time-prediction.ipynb](./notebooks/sector-3-time-prediction.ipynb)**: A demonstration notebook showcasing how to use the algorithms to predict lap times based on historical telemetry data.
+There's also a [Kaggle notebook](https://www.kaggle.com/code/lucasdraichi/hamilton-lap-time-prediction)

 Future updates will expand the repository with more resources, including additional notebooks, scripts, and enhanced functionalities.